Argennon-Project/.github/profile/README.md

 storage resources to help the Argennon network process transactions.
 A large portion of incentive rewards in the Argennon platform is devoted to PV-DB servers.
 This incentivizes the development of conventional networking, storage and computational hardware, which can benefit all areas of information technology.
-This contrasts with the approach of other blockchains that incentivize development of a totally useless technology of hash calculation.
+This contrasts with the approach of other blockchains that incentivizes the development of a totally useless technology of hash calculation.

 An initial draft of the Argennon white paper can be